Speaking part: variant 8 - Langart

 Task 4

-Imagine that you and your friend are doing a school project “Eco-friendly ways to travel”.
+Imagine that you and your friend are doing a school project “Eco-friendly travel”.
 You have found some photos to illustrate it but for technical reasons you cannot send them now.
 Leave a voice message to your friend explaining your choice of the photos and sharing some ideas about the project.
 In 2.5 minutes be ready to:

 • explain the choice of the illustrations for the project by briefly describing them and noting the differences;